Voting & Elections

 III.
 Appointment and Reappointment

 A. If the application is accepted, the Governor will appoint the applicant as a Notary Public for a term of four (4) years.
-The applicant cannot act as a Notary Public until he receives his certificate of appointment from this office.
+The applicant cannot act as a Notary Public until he/she receives his certificate of appointment from this office.

 B. A Notary Public may be reappointed every four years thereafter by making application in the same manner as required for an original application.
-Each Notary Public is sent a notice of his term’s expiration by the Secretary of State one month before his commission expiration date.
+Each Notary Public is sent a notice of his/her term’s expiration by the Secretary of State one month before his commission expiration date.

 IV.
 Duties of a Notary Public